 Tip #3 Steam Clean Carpets

-Another no-brainer before you move in your dishes and bathroom supplies, especially if the house has been vacant.
+This is another no-brainer before you move in your dishes and bathroom supplies, especially if the house has been vacant.
 It's not uncommon for mice and other pests to move in quickly.
-Make sure to wipe inside and out, preferably with a non-toxic cleaner, and replace contact paper if necessary.
+Make sure to wipe inside and out, preferably with a nontoxic cleaner, and replace contact paper if necessary.

 That includes mice, rats, bats, termites, roaches, and any other uninvited guests.
-There are any number of DIY ways to get rid of pests, but if you need to bring out the big guns, an initial visit from a pest removal service will run you $150 to $300.
-After that, monthly visits will cost about $40 to $70 per visit, or quarterly visits at about $50 each time.
+There are any number of DIY ways to get rid of pests, but if you need to bring in the big guns, an initial visit from a pest removal service will run you $150 to $300.
+After that, monthly visits will cost about $40 to $70 per visit, or quarterly visits, $100 to $300 each time.

-It’s easier to do with two people: one to stand in the room where the power is supposed to go off, the other to trip the breakers or fuses and yell, “Did that work?
-How about now?
+It’s easier to do with two people: one to stand in the room where the power is supposed to go off and the other to trip the breakers or fuses and yell, “Did that work?
+How about now?"